 According to Intel;

 Core count and clock speed are two primary performance metrics associated with CPUs.
-Core count refers to how many processors the CPU has or rather how many tasks the processor can accomplish at the same time.
+Core count refers to how many processors the CPU has or tasks the processor can accomplish simultaneously.

-Clock speed refers to how rapidly the CPU is performing each task.
+Clock speed refers to how rapidly the CPU performs each task.
 Some higher-end processors feature hyper-threading.
-Hyper-threading allows each core to run many threads and offers better performance on threaded supported software.
+Hyper-threading allows each core to run many threads and performs better on threaded-supported software.

 AMD and Intel are the two dominant CPU manufacturers.
-The first choice that you will have to make is which platform to use for your gaming PC.
+The first choice is which platform to use for your gaming PC.

 Thankfully there is enough data on the web to help you make this critical decision.
-Research your favorite game forums and find out which CPU is producing the best performance for your budget.
+Research your favorite game forums and determine which CPU performs best for your budget.

-Intel Core i5 or AMD Ryzen 5 is suitable for upper mid-range and high-end gaming PCs.
+Intel Core i5 or AMD Ryzen 5 suits upper mid-range and high-end gaming PCs.

 The Intel Core i7 or AMD Ryzen 7 will be your best bet to run multiple high-end GPUs.

-Ultimately, the processor you choose to go with will determine whether you will buy an AMD or Intel motherboard.
+Ultimately, your chosen processor will determine whether you will buy an AMD or Intel motherboard.

 The main circuit board (aka motherboard) acts as the central nervous system of the gaming PC.
 It allows all the connected components to communicate with one another and carry out the commands of the CPU.

 Circuit boards come in different sizes.
-The most common form factors for gaming computer are ATX, Micro-ATX, and Mini-ITX.
+The most common form factors for gaming computers are ATX, Micro-ATX, and Mini-ITX.

 Your CPU selection will determine the socket type of the motherboard.

-In my opinion, the Micro-ATX is a good option to begin your first gaming PC build.
+In my opinion, the Micro-ATX is an excellent option to begin your first gaming PC build.

-Random Access Memory (RAM) is where data (instructions), from programs, is temporarily stored that the CPU needs to access quickly and uses in all its computer operations.
+Random Access Memory (RAM) is where data (instructions) from programs are temporarily stored that the CPU needs to access quickly and uses in all its computer operations.

 RAM technology is substantially faster than any form of storage presently available.
-The disadvantage is that memory modules need to be powered continuously to store data.
-If you experience loss of power, then all data is lost.
+The disadvantage is that memory modules must be powered continuously to store data.
+If you experience a loss of power, then all data is lost.

 Look for memory that supports Intel® Extreme Memory Profile (Intel® XMP).
-XMP makes it easy to overclock RAM modules which run at lower than advertised speeds with predefined and tested profiles.
+XMP makes it easy to overclock RAM modules that run at lower-than-advertised speeds with predefined and tested profiles.

-With the right memory, your gaming PC will run efficiently and give you smooth frame rates without lagging.
+With the correct memory, your gaming PC will run efficiently and give you smooth frame rates without lagging.

 - GRAPHICS PROCESSING UNIT (GPU)

-The Graphics Processing Unit (GPU, also known as the graphics card or video card) is perhaps the most significant piece of hardware in a gaming PC.
+The Graphics Processing Unit (GPU, also known as the graphics card or video card) is perhaps a gaming PC’s most significant piece of hardware.

 A GPU is a must-have for any gamer wanting to play today’s demanding, graphics-heavy games.

-A key point to remember is to select a graphics card that can consistently produce frame rates of, at a minimum, 60 frames per second (FPS) at your chosen monitor resolution.
+A key point to remember is to select a graphics card that consistently produces frame rates of at least 60 frames per second (FPS) at your chosen monitor resolution.
 60 FPS is the target goal for most gaming PCs.

-Additionally, you’ll also want to keep an eye on GPUs that have dedicated memory or Video RAM (VRAM).
+You’ll also want to watch GPUs with dedicated memory or Video RAM (VRAM).
 The more VRAM the card has, the better the performance.

 A tip from Intel: The graphics processing unit is not the only component that impacts framerates.
-So it is imperative to balance your gaming PC build, or you’ll run into performance bottlenecks somewhere else.
+So balancing your gaming PC build is imperative, or you’ll encounter performance bottlenecks elsewhere.

 Presently two vendors produce GPUs, Nvidia and AMD.
-While Nvidia and AMD are responsible for providing the GPUs, it is mostly other companies that make the actual graphics cards.
+While Nvidia and AMD are responsible for providing the GPUs, most other companies make the actual graphics cards.

 Both vendors have their hardware rebranded and sold through companies like Asus, MSI, EVGA, Gigabyte, Zotac, and Sapphire.

-For GPU performance and rankings, check out Toms hardware.
+For GPU performance and rankings, check out Toms’s hardware.

-Do some research on game forums and find out which graphics cards work best for your gaming PC setup.
+Research game forums and determine which graphics cards work best for your gaming PC setup.

-There are two main types of storage drive technology used by gamers: Hard Disk Drives (HDD) and Solid-State Drives (SSD).
+Gamers use two main types of storage drive technology: Hard Disk Drives (HDD) and Solid-State Drives (SSD).
 All your files, games, and the operating system reside in the storage drive.

-In the past, the Hard Disk Drive was the only storage form available, and it’s still the most popular means of storage today.
+The Hard Disk Drive was the only storage form available in the past, and it’s still the most popular means of storage today.
 It’s popular in part due to affordability and high capacity.

-Hard drive size for gaming computers will be 3.5 inches and have a rotational speed of 7,200 RPM.
-The 7,200-rpm drive will offer better performance over the slower 5,400-rpm drive.
+The hard drive size for gaming computers will be 3.5 inches and have a rotational speed of 7,200 RPM.
+The 7,200-rpm drive will offer better performance than the slower 5,400-rpm drive.

 Popular Hard Drive manufacturers are Western Digital, Seagate, Hitachi, and Toshiba.

-In comparison, Solid State Drives offers exceptional performance, quicker boot and load times, and are much faster than traditional HDDs.
+Solid State Drives offer exceptional performance, quicker boot and load times, and are much faster than traditional HDDs.
 The downside, currently, is they cost more money per gigabyte.

-The good news is that prices are steadily dropping year over year.
+The good news is that prices are steadily dropping year after year.

 The newer SSD protocol is NVMe, which stands for Non-Volatile Memory Express.
-This protocol uses the PCI Express* interface to achieve superior performance, but it is costly per gigabyte.
+This protocol uses the PCI Express* interface to achieve superior performance but is costly per gigabyte.

-The best gaming PC setup in my view is to have a 500GB SSD for the boot drive, which contains the O.S. and games, and 1TB WD Black for data storage.
-This solution offers the best of both technologies and is an affordable choice as well.
+The best gaming PC setup is a 500GB SSD for the boot drive, which contains the OS and 1TB WD Black for game storage.
+This solution offers the best of both technologies and is an affordable choice.

-SSD manufacturers are Samsung, SanDisk, Crucial, and Kingston to name a few.
-If you are seeking the best performance for your gaming PC, and if budget allows, choose a Solid-State Drive for all your storage needs.
+SSD manufacturers are Samsung, SanDisk, Crucial, and Kingston, to name a few.
+If you seek the best performance for your gaming PC and your budget allows, choose a Solid-State Drive for all your storage needs.

 - POWER SUPPLY UNIT (PSU)

-To bring life to your gaming PC, you are going to need a hardware component that reliably delivers power to all your computer’s internal components, and that means buying a power supply unit (PSU).
+To bring life to your gaming PC, you will need a hardware component that reliably delivers power to all your computer’s internal components, which means buying a power supply unit (PSU).

-A power supply needs to be powerful enough to deal with all current and future system hardware.
+A power supply must be powerful enough to handle all current and future system hardware.

-A high-powered performance gaming PC will need a robust power supply to make it run efficiently.
+A high-powered performance gaming PC will need a robust power supply to run efficiently.

 Here are six things to keep in mind when selecting a PSU.